cmmorrow/build-magic/docs/index.md

 * Build and deploy new machine learning models.
 * Automate deploying software to staging or production cloud environments.
 * Simplify onboarding new team members by automating development environment setup and installation.
-* Automate launching an application for local testing with the same config file used for deploying in production.
+* Automate launching an application for local testing with the same Config File used for deploying in production.
 * Execute regression, integration, and unit tests across multiple platforms and servers.
 * Automate dry runs of critical commands that cannot be tested on a production system.